-- 17.3.1 When sick leave has been exhausted, employees who are eligible for disability coverage under the University's Long-Term Disability Insurance Program are covered by additional Short-Term Disability Program benefits proportionate to their regular appointment period as follows: - (a) Upon receipt of satisfactory medical evidence of disability (inability to discharge regular duties), the Director of Human Resources will authorize payment of seventy-five percent (75%) of the employee's base salary and all of the employee's fringe benefit payments.
-Employees will use accumulated and unused annual leave to make up the difference between the seventy-five percent (75%) short-term disability payment and full salary. - (b) The benefits provided in the preceding paragraph will continue until the Long-Term Disability Insurance Program becomes effective, or until the employee recovers and resumes his regular duties, or until the employee dies, but the benefits will in no event continue for a period longer than the first of the month following six (6) consecutive months of total disability. - (c) An employee shall continue to accrue vacation while using regular sick leave. - (d) Once regular sick leave has been exhausted and the employee is placed on short-term disability, the employee shall cease to earn vacation. - (e) An employee who returns to work after having received short-term disability will be required to re-qualify for sick leave benefits by working a period of twenty (20) consecutive work days unless the subsequent disability arises from a cause unrelated to the original disability.
-The only exceptions to this requalification may be made by the Director of Human Resources in cases of very serious illness or disability.
+- 17.3.1 When sick leave has been exhausted, employees who are eligible for disability coverage under the University's Long-Term Disability Insurance Program are covered by additional Short-Term Disability Program benefits proportionate to their regular appointment period as follows: - (a) Upon receipt of satisfactory medical the employee will receive seventy-five percent (75%) of the employee's base salary and will continue all current benefits' coverages.
+Employees will use accumulated and unused annual leave to make up the difference between the seventy-five percent (75%) short-term disability payment and full salary.

+- (b) The benefits provided in the preceding paragraph will continue until the Long-Term Disability Insurance Program becomes effective, or until the employee recovers and resumes regular duties, or until the employee dies, but the benefits will in no event continue for a period longer than the first of the month following six (6) consecutive months of total disability. - (c) Once the employee is placed on short-term disability, the employee shall cease to earn vacation. - (d) An employee who returns to work after having received short-term disability will be required to requalify for short term disability benefits by working a period of twenty (20) consecutive work days unless the subsequent disability arises from a cause unrelated to the original disability.
+The only exceptions to this requalification may be made by the Head of Human Resources, or Human Resources' designee, in cases of very serious illness or disability.
 Exceptions shall be granted at the sole discretion of the Employer and any such decision to grant or deny any exception shall not be grievable. - 17.3.2 Employees who are not eligible under the Long-Term Disability Insurance Program will be paid under the provisions of the Sick Leave and Short-Term Disability Policies.
 Once these benefits have been exhausted, salary payments will cease.
 Employees may be eligible for an unpaid Illness or Disability Leave as specified in Section 16.2.2.